OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 Attempting to use the generated key in violation of the above spec would result in a security exception.

-Here's an example of using that key to decrypt:
+Here's an example of using that key to encrypt:

 ```Java
 String AES_MODE = KeyProperties.KEY_ALGORITHM_AES